The-Narrative/The-Narrative.github.io/second_page.md

 layout: page
 title: "second page"
-permalink: /second page
+permalink: /second_page

 # About the fictional company
-The fictional company is a bank.
+The fictional company is not a bank.